A list of 16 useful 3D printable camera accessories for photographers to print various pieces of photography-related equipment.

 16. Mini Tripod

-One of the most used items in the field of photography is the mini tripod.
-Once you buy your camera, the first thing you should do is lay your hands on a mini tripod.
+One of the most frequently used items in the field of photography is the mini tripod.
+Once you purchase your camera, the first thing you should do is get your hands on a mini tripod.
+There are many blueprints available that allow you to print mini tripods.